J.D. Program: Health Law Concentration

 Concentration Planning and Advice

 Before registering for each semester, students are encouraged to attend the Health Law Curricular Advisement session held just before registration by Professor Carl Coleman or Professor John Jacobi regarding upcoming Health Law courses.
 Faculty advice is available to students pursuing or considering the Concentration.

 Download the Health Law Concentration Planning Guide

-To graduate with a Concentration in Health Law, students must complete a minimum of 13 credits in Health Law-designated courses and fulfill the course requirements outlined below.
+To graduate with a Concentration in Health Law, students must complete a minimum of 13 credits in health law courses and fulfill the health law concentration requirements outlined below.

 Successful completion of the following courses:

 - Health Care Finance (2 credits) or Health Care Fraud & Abuse (2 credits);

 - Food and Drug Law (3 credits) or Pharmaceutical & Medical Device Marketing & Compliance (3 credits) or Drug & Medical Device Liability & Policy (2 credits);

 One course in which the student must complete a paper that satisfies the Advanced Writing Requirement (AWR) through a Health Law AWR seminar (3 credits) or another AWR seminar on a pre-approved health law topic (2-3 credits) or a journal note on a pre-approved health law topic (1-3 credits).